Let's discover one of the best summer hikes in Europe - Bystrá lávka trail.

 Located in Batizovce village.
 This place is a budget option, but we liked it.

-Our room was nice and clean, with bathroom sink.
+Our room was nice and clean, with a bathroom sink.
 Toilets and bathrooms are shared, but they were (surprisingly) clean.
-Actually, it looked like the rooms and bathrooms were newly refurbished.
+Actually, it looked like the rooms and the bathrooms were newly refurbished.

-Big advantage of this place is restaurant on the ground floor - breakfast costs only 5 EUR, but it's ample and tasty.
+A big advantage of this place is a restaurant on the ground floor - breakfast costs only 5 EUR, but it's ample and tasty.

 If you would like to explore other trails in Tatra mountains, have a look at the below:

-→ Štrbské pleso and Popradské pleso - easy option if the weather isn't very good, or you're just too tired for a whole day hike.
+→ Štrbské pleso and Popradské pleso - one of the easiest hiking trails in High Tatras.
+Perfect for a rainy day, or when you're just too tired for a whole day hike.

 → Western Tatras - lower range, but equally beautiful.

-→ Kriváň mount in High Tatras - Slovak National mount.
+→ Kriváň mount in High Tatras - Slovak National mountain.

-→ Great day hikes - the best trails which can be hiked in just one day.
+→ Great day hikes - the best Tatra National Park trails in Poland which can be hiked in just one day.

 → Rysy peak - the highest mountain in Poland.